 Analyzing The Success Of Reforms Nationwide

-This “State of Reform” white paper provides a landscape analysis of four key structural political reforms.
+This “State of Reform” white paper, now in its fourth edition, provides a landscape analysis of four key structural election reforms.

-Our analysis includes how the reforms work, where and to what extent they exist, when they were enacted, and the financial costs and electoral results of recent legislative and ballot campaigns.
+The report describes how the reforms work, where and to what extent they exist, when they were enacted, and evidence from scholarly research regarding their merits and impact.
+Additionally, the analysis includes the financial cost and electoral results of recent legislative and ballot campaigns advancing the reforms.
 We graded each state based on how many of the four key reforms have been passed and implemented.
 Points were awarded based on how advanced the reforms are in each state.

 Ranked Choice Voting

-Ranked Choice Voting is an alternative voting system that gives voters more voice, choice, and power in the electoral process.
-Voters rank candidates on their ballots in order of preference and if no candidate receives majority support of first place votes an “instant runoff” is used.
-In each runoff, ballots cast for the last place candidate are reassigned to the voter’s second ranked candidate on the ballot until one candidate earns 50% of the vote.
+Ranked Choice Voting (RCV) is an alternative voting system that gives voters more voice, choice, and power in the electoral process.
+Voters rank candidates on their ballots in order of preference, and if no candidate receives a majority of first choice votes, an “instant runoff” is held.
+In each runoff round, the candidate with the fewest first choice votes is eliminated, and all ballots cast for that candidate are transferred to their supporters’ second choice candidate on their ballots.
+This process continues until one candidate earns a majority (50% + 1) of the vote.

 Vote at Home

-For many people, voting in person at a poll location on a single Tuesday in November raises the barrier to participate in the democratic process.
-Voting by mail is an alternative offered by most states and has been shown to increase voter participation and enhance election security.
+For many people, voting in person at a polling location on a single Tuesday in November raises the barrier to participate in the democratic process.
+Voting by mail is an alternative offered by most states, and it has been shown to increase voter participation and enhance election security.